PierreLvx/lavaux.lv/about.md

 I am currently investing with [SGH Capital](http://www.sghcapital.com/), an early-stage venture capital firm.

-Some of the investments I led are listed on [Crunchbase](https://www.crunchbase.com/person/pierre-lavaux "Pierre Lavaux on Crunchbase") and [AngelList](https://angel.co/u/pierrelavaux "Pierre Lavaux on AngelList")
+Most of the investments I led are listed on [Crunchbase](https://www.crunchbase.com/person/pierre-lavaux "Pierre Lavaux on Crunchbase") and [AngelList](https://angel.co/u/pierrelavaux "Pierre Lavaux on AngelList")

 #### Why this site ?